mathiaspettersen/CTFTeam5/Lab01/MainDocument.md

 >*From which IP does the attack originate?*

 From the task given, it was apparent that the victim IP address was `10.13.37.4`.
 To find the attacker IP address, we filtered for `source.ip` within Elastic, where it showcased two IPs.
-Since `.4` was the victim, the `10.13.37.5` is the attacker since it has the most requests:
+Since `.4` was the victim, and `127.0.0.1` is the loopback adapter of the local host, the `10.13.37.5` is the attacker since it has the most requests as well:

 ![bilde](https://user-images.githubusercontent.com/70077872/150950686-69d9b703-fb9a-4ab6-921d-56da8ecf9b63.png)